ahmetozlu/vehicle_counting_tensorflow/README.md

 ---

-***The developing is on progress! this sample project will be updated soon, the more talented traffic analyzer app will be available in this repo!***
+***The developing is on progress!
+This sample project will be updated soon, the more talented traffic analyzer app will be available in this repo!***

 ---

-# General Capabilities of This Sample Project
+## General Capabilities of This Sample Project

 This sample project has more than just counting vehicles, here are the additional capabilities of it;